What Causes Air to Flow Into the Lungs Vector

 Internal Conditions for Breathing

-The main internal conditions that cause air to flow into the lungs are the pressure gradient, respiratory rate, and tidal volume.
+Several internal conditions contribute to air flowing into the lungs, including the pressure gradient, respiratory rate, and tidal volume:

 What Drives Air Into the Lungs?